 Collectors’ taste for bronze statuettes coincided with an upsurge of interest in classical antiquity.
 The Mantuan Antico earned his nickname with highly refined reductions of Greco-Roman antiquities.
-Many of the first makers of statuettes were trained as goldsmiths, like Antico and the Paduan Riccio (2009.58).
+Many of the first makers of statuettes were trained as goldsmiths, like Antico and the Italian Andrea Briosco (called Riccio) (2009.58).

 Throughout the Renaissance, bronze was cast by the lost-wax method.
 Around 1500, founders developed the technology for replicating compositions.
 The first great entrepreneurs in casting and exquisitely patinating statuettes were the Flemish-born Mannerist Giovanni Bologna—known as Giambologna—and his assistants in Florence in the second half of the sixteenth century.
 Monumental bronze works had been carried out with éclat in Florence, notably Benvenuto Cellini’s well-loved Perseus (1545–54).
 It was Giambologna, however, who was most influential in translating monument into statuette, and his sinuous art, based on the compositional principles of the figura serpentinata, was echoed by court sculptors all over Europe, including the Dutch-born Adriaen de Vries and the Munich-based Hubert Gerhard.

 Draper, James David.
 “Bronze Sculpture in the Renaissance.”
 In Heilbrunn Timeline of Art History.
 New York: The Metropolitan Museum of Art, 2000–. http://www.metmuseum.org/toah/hd/scbz/hd_scbz.htm (October 2002)

 Bode, Wilhelm.
 The Italian Bronze Statuettes of the Renaissance.
 New ed.
 New York: De Reinis, 1980.